jstat17/Solidity-Math/README.md

 ## Current features:
 - sine, cosine, tangent trigonometric functions (in radians).
 - value of π to 24 digits of precision.
+- generate an int256 pseudorandom number between some upper and lower bounds (inclusive)